 Research Areas

-How do we understand language with so little language experience?
+How do people learn to understand language with so little language experience?

 - From words to worlds: bridging language and thought.
 [Thesis, 2024][SPP, 2023]